andrew/ultimate-awesome/README.md

 - [digi-tags](https://github.com/Eomm/digi-tags) - A collection of knowledge resources for IT enthusiast!.
 - [awesome-internettime](https://github.com/ERnsTL/awesome-internettime) - List of Awesome Swatch Internet Time Tools.
 - [awesome-web-resources](https://github.com/EssenceSentry/awesome-web-resources) - List of awesome web resources.
+- [awesome-faker](https://github.com/faker-js/awesome-faker) - 😎 A curated list of awesome things related to Faker 🐼.
 - [GO-SIMPLE](https://github.com/Gitart/GO-SIMPLE) - These are simple examples for useful daily use in your projects.
 - [awesome-female-creators](https://github.com/gwenf/awesome-female-creators) - Female online tutorial and course creators!.
 - [awesome-woocommerce](https://github.com/harshalslimaye/awesome-woocommerce) - A curated list of free and open source WooCommerce extensions and add-ons.